GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

     {user: user.name, state: app.state});
 </pre>

-The additional details parameter cab be either a string or a JSON object.
+The additional details parameter can be either a string or a JSON object.

-To addition source information you can use the <code>MethodSourceInfo</code>:
+The agent will attempt to parse stack traces and source details from the error, but to add source information manually you can use the <code>MethodSourceInfo</code>:

 <pre>
 const err = new Error('Custom application error details');